 Hope to see you all cooperate and comply with the company rules.
 Thank you.

 IELTS Reading True False Yes No Not Given

 - Dedicating time is an important factor in driving a company (true)

-- There has been a drastic increase in the number of late comers in the particular company (True)
+- There has been a drastic increase in the number of latecomers in a particular company (True)

-- Employee will be marked absent if he is 5 minutes late (False)
+- The employee will be marked absent if he is 5 minutes late (False)